ophian/ophian.github.io/_posts/2021-11-26-Serendipity-Styx-AV1-Image-File-support.md

     <p>Some Developers already have stiched together a promising <strong>libavifinfo</strong> C-file
-    that still needs some final thoughts and reviews but is near to come included to PHP, so we probably will get readable support for AVIF info containers hidden inside the AVIF file.
+    that still needs some final thoughts and reviews but is near to come included to PHP, so we probably will get readable support for AVIF payload containers hidden inside the AVIF file.
 If this is going to be added to PHP 8.1 is a question and may as well find its way very much later to PHP 8.2 next year.</p>